parse-community/parse-dashboard/Parse-Dashboard/browser-control/README.md

 npm run browser-control:visible
 ```

+Both scripts include webpack watch mode, so code changes are automatically rebuilt.
+Just reload the page to see updates.

 **What happens automatically:**
 - MongoDB 8.0.4 is downloaded (on first run) and started automatically
 - Parse Server spawns and connects to the MongoDB instance